 One of the earliest most beloved representations of the African Goddess – AUSET (pre-Greek “Isis”/ pre-Christian “Mary”) – was known as the Queen of Heaven.
 Goddess of the home and person rather than of the temple and priest, AUSET’s signature crown represents the throne of Kemet – the “lap” upon which her true King rules.
 “Justice and judgment are the foundation of thy throne” [Psalm 89:14 KJV] originated from her Goddess principles of Right, Justice, and Truth – Ma’at.
-AUSET’s journey through the wilderness (African diaspora) in search of the mutilated pieces of her beloved Ausar (murdered in Set’s coup for the throne of Kemet) becomes a hallmark of how this goddess came to be identified over the centuries by her numerous followers as the Divine Mourner.
-(As Ausar’s funerary deity, the Nile River is said to flood “4 the Tears in [Her] Eyes“ – i.e. the sacred tears AUSET sheds equates to the river’s annual flooding.)
-The Throne-Mother’s nature-based powers of resurrection are said to have then come into play, restoring her husband’s manhood thus enabling AUSET to conceive their son, Heru – a matriarchal mystery that’s been re-scripted to fit a patriarchal/homosocial Christian agenda.
+AUSET’s journey through the wilderness (African diaspora) in search of the mutilated pieces of her beloved Ausar (murdered in Set’s coup for Kemet’s throne) becomes a hallmark of how this goddess came to be identified over millenia by her numerous followers as the Divine Mourner.
+(As Ausar’s funerary deity, the Nile River – Maziwa Mkuu meaning great milk/Milky Way in Swahili – is said to flood 4 the Tears in [Her] Eyes – i.e. the sacred tears AUSET sheds equates to the river’s annual flooding & south-to-north flow.)
+The Throne-Mother’s nature-based powers of resurrection are said to have then come into play, restoring her husband’s manhood thus enabling AUSET to conceive their son, Heru – an Africa-centered matriarchal mystery that’s been re-scripted to fit a Europatriarchal/homosocial Christian agenda.

 As the Divine Seeker, AUSET has been strategically interchanged with HATHOR, Goddess of Fertility …Childbirth …Motherhood …Music …Dance – alongside her other key attributes as Mansion of Heru and Celestial Nurse.
 Renderings of HATHOR wearing a cow-horned crown while holding the suckling infant Heru on her lap were supplanted by Christian “Madonna-Child” iconography.
 (Alternatively, as Celestial Nurse, HATHOR is sometimes portrayed as a sacred cow.)
 Representing the Milky Way (Nile River “…on Earth as in Heaven”) the crown this Fertility Goddess wears emphasizes her maternal role towards the life that issues from her.
 Several Kemetic temples, in addition to those dedicated to the worship of HATHOR, depict her face in the semblance of a triangular-shaped uterus with her elongated ears representing the fallopian tubes.
 As such, Goddess HATHOR-AUSET is the divine “mansion” and “portal” from which the resurrected God Ausar‘s implanted seed came into its fully-realized life as Heru – Son of the Holy Trinity and pre-cursor “Savior”-figure.